SimulatorK/MoneyFlow/README.md

 ### Database

 The application uses SQLite by default.
-The database file (`masterbudget.db`) is created automatically on first run in the project root.
+The database file (`moneyflow.db`) is created automatically on first run in the project root.
+The database path can be customized via the `DATABASE_URL` environment variable.

 ### Logging